 All placement supervisors are requested to complete a Placement Checklist at the beginning of the placement.
 This ensures that practices are compliant with safeguarding and safe practice guidelines, and the Cambridge and Durham Universities' Ethics and Good Practice guidance.
-This needs to be returned to Syd Harper as soon as possible after the beginning of the placement.
+This needs to be returned by the student to Syd Harper as soon as possible after the beginning of the placement.